shalvah/burns/README.md

 ```

 ### Registering Events
-To register your events with Burns, call ` register` with an object with event names as keys and one or more event listeners as values:
+To register your events, call ` register` with an object with event names as keys and one or more event listeners as values:

 ```js
 burns.register({